"Dear Rebecca,

 I just couldn't get the different words to work in your beautiful tune--but you could.
 I especially like the way you hold off on the "ul'chol makom" until the repetition of the chatimah.
 That way, when you pause and say "ul'chol makom," it really expands God's Presence to the place where your voice is heard.
 It is really quite stirring, and I'm looking forward to it helping us intensify our kavannah."

-Rabbi David Ostrich, Congregation Brit Shalom, from an e-mail regarding a request for an alternate HHD version of "R'tsei" (Sep 8, 2009)
+Rabbi David Ostrich, Congregation Brit Shalom (re: a request for an alternate HHD version of "R'tsei") - Personal Note (Sep 8, 2009)

 "Dear Rebecca,